lbevering/Day0/python.md

 166     TLO: 112-SCRPY003, LSA 1
 167     TLO: 112-SCRPY004, LSA 1
 168     Given the argument numlist as a list of numbers, return True if all 169     numbers in the list are NOT negative.
-If any numbers in the list are 170     negative, return False.
+If any numbers in the list arescp student@10.50.41.200:/home/student/public/activities/practice-exam/v1/__pycache__/exam.cpython-36.pyc /home/lane.p.bevering80
+170     negative, return False.
 171     '''
 172     pos = True